tiagolr/gate1/README.md

 # Project Archived

 This project is archived, development has shifted to [GATE-12](https://github.com/tiagolr/gate12), a newer version of this plugin rebuilt from the ground up using the JUCE framework.
-Includes new features and many improvements and fixes.
+It includes new features and many improvements and fixes.

 # GATE1